Saddlebag North Cove

 Saddlebag North Cove is dominated by consolidated bedrock (metamorphosed serpentinite), and the area surrounding the site is comprised of a mixture of consolidated bedrock and boulder fields.
 This moderately sloping site consists of extremely uneven terrain, containing many deep cracks and folds.
 The primary coastal orientation of this site is northwest.

-Long-Term Monitoring Surveys at Saddlebag North Cove were established in 2009, and are conducted by the Padilla Bay NERR staff.
+Long-Term Monitoring Surveys at Saddlebag North Cove were established in 2009, and are conducted by Padilla Bay National Estuarine Research Reserve staff.
 Long-Term monitoring surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Fucus (Northern Rockweed), and Pisaster (Ochre Star).
-Click here to view Long-Term trends at this site.
+For more information see the Long-Term trends at this site.

 For more information about Saddlebag North Cove, please contact Heath Bohlmann (hbohlmann@padillabay.gov).